Back to Journal

 The statewide median of ~$420,000 doesn't tell the story for the neighborhoods most of my clients are targeting:

 The honest answer is: the "wait for rates to drop" strategy has cost more buyers than it's helped.
-While buyers sat on the sidelines through late 2023 and 2024 hoping for 5% rates, prices in Windermere and Dr. Phillips climbed another 6–8%.
-Rates may ease toward 6% by late 2025, but that same rate drop will bring sidelined buyers back in, which tightens competition again.
+Buyers who sat on the sidelines through 2023, 2024, and 2025 hoping for 5% rates watched prices in Windermere and Dr. Phillips hold firm or edge higher.
+If rates do ease toward 6% later in 2026, that same rate drop will bring sidelined buyers back in, which tightens competition again.

 I tell clients: buy when you're ready and the numbers pencil out at today's rate.
 Refinance when rates improve.
 Don't time both simultaneously — it rarely works.